cohere-ai/cohere-toolkit/docs/deployment_guides/gcp_deployment.md

 ## Provisioning Cloud SQL PostgreSQL database

-On the Google Console dashboard, search `Cloud Run` in the top search bar, then select `Create Instance` > `Choose PostgreSQL`.
+On the Google Console dashboard, search `Cloud SQL` in the top search bar, then select `Create Instance` > `Choose PostgreSQL`.
 This will open up a configuration page for your new PostgreSQL DB instance.

 - On the setup screen, set a Container ID (e.g: `toolkit-db`), and a password for the default `postgres` user.
+- Select the `PostgreSQL 14` database version.
 - Select a zone and availability, keeping the default values if needed.
-- In the `Customize your instance` section, you can open it to show more details and select `Machine configuration`.
-Here you can chooose the 2vCPU, 16GB machine, you can upgrade this later if you wish.
+- You can choose a preset to determine the memory and CPU allocated to your DB instance.
+For a simple testing database, you can select `Enterprise > Sandbox`, you can modify this later if needed.

 Now select `Create Instance`, it should take a couple of minutes for your database to be set up.